makovalab-psu/nonBKinetics/README.md

 The .mf file describes the interval of interest and thus overlaps with non-B DNA annotations.
 This file format will either contain feature-restricted intervals or full 100bp windows.
 This tab delimited file contains 4 required columns:

-*chromosome*
+**chromosome**

-*start* in 1-based format
+**start** in 1-based format

-*end* in 1-based format
+**end** in 1-based format

-*feature length* number of nucleotides in feature, note that this field is present in both feature-restricted and 100bp windows.
+**feature length** number of nucleotides in feature, note that this field is present in both feature-restricted and 100bp windows.
 Occassionally, feature can be longer than 100bp.
 In such cases, we trim it down to 100bp and restrict our analysis to trimmed windows.

-variable number of columns containing *IPD values* IPD values from ipdSummary, each column represents one nucleotide from feature or 100bp window, thus at most 100 IPD values are present
+**IPD values** variable number of columns containing IPD values from ipdSummary, each column represents one nucleotide from feature or 100bp window, thus at most 100 IPD values are present
 .collapsed

 #MODULES